 Constant Velocity Joints

-Front-wheel drive axles have constant velocity joints or CV joints located on their inboard and outboard ends.
-They allow for movement as the wheel is turned and as the vehicle travels over bumps in the road.
-As the joint wears or loses vital lubrication, it starts to become noisy.
+Front-wheel drive axles have constant velocity joints or CV joints on their inboard and outboard ends.
+They allow for movement as the wheel turns and the vehicle travels over bumps in the road.
+As the joint wears or loses vital lubrication, it becomes noisy.

 The most common problem is the rubber boot that protects the joint wears, breaks open, and loses its lubrication.
 If the joint is still good, boot kits are available to replace the boot and lubrication.

-It's important to listen to the customer and road test the vehicle before performing a visual inspection.
-Find if out if the noise occurs while accelerating or while turning.
-During the road test listen for familiar noises like worn wheel bearings that produce a growling sound that increases with vehicle speed.
+Listening to the customer and road-testing the vehicle before performing a visual inspection is important.
+Find out if the noise occurs while accelerating or while turning.
+During the road test, listen for familiar noises like worn wheel bearings that produce a growling sound that increases with vehicle speed.

 Outboard CV-joint: A worn or faulty outboard CV-joint makes its most noise while cornering.
 This is even more noticeable in reverse.
-Always use caution and pay attention while road testing a vehicle and don't get so engrossed in diagnosis that you cause an accident.
+Always use caution and pay attention while road testing a vehicle, and avoid getting so engrossed in diagnosis that you cause an accident.

-While traveling forward turn the wheel left and right while listen for a clicking noise.
-A faulty joint will make its most noise when it is on the inside of the turn.
-These joints can make a squeaky noise while traveling in a straight line, but will make the most while turning.
-They consist of large ball bearings incased in a cage that allows the joint to rotate in circles as the wheel is turned.
+Turn the wheel left and right while listening for a clicking noise while traveling forward.
+A faulty joint will make the most noise when it is inside the turn.
+These joints can make a squeaky noise while traveling in a straight line but will make the most while turning.
+They consist of large ball bearings encased in a cage that allows the joint to rotate in circles as the wheel is turned.